bacxhoang/JavaProject-Library/README.md

 ## Module
-- OOP-Java - Computer Sciences Major - Vietnamese German University Computer Sciences Major
+- OOP-Java - Computer Sciences Major - Vietnamese German University

 ## **Project Background**

-- This project is conducted as a fulfillment for the course &quot;Computer Science Project&quot;, which is instructed by Assoc.
-Prof. Dr. Manuel Clavel.
+- This project is conducted as a fulfillment for the course &quot;OOP-Java&quot;, which is instructed by Dr. Tran Hong Ngoc

-- The goal of this project is to develop a web application for creating, editing, and reading books.
+- The goal of this project is to develop an application to manage(add,search,delete) a Library.